spaceagetv/electron-mocks/README.md

 ### Alternatives

-- [electron-mocha](https://github.com/jprichardson/electron-mocha) - Allows you to run your tests in Electron, but you still need to mock out IPC calls and spin up a real Electron instance
+- [electron-mocha](https://github.com/jprichardson/electron-mocha) - Allows you to run your tests in Electron, but you still need to mock out IPC calls and spin up a real Electron instance.
+FWIW, you can use `electron-mocks` with `electron-mocha` to get the best of both worlds.
 - [electron-mock-ipc](https://github.com/h3poteto/electron-mock-ipc) - Mocks out Electron ipc calls.
 Does not rely on sinon. ipcMain and ipcRenderer communicate with one another.
+Again, you can mix and match this with `electron-mocks` if you want.